-Value Description Selected Documents ( n ) tab Lists the document titles of the documents you selected to email.
+Value Description Selected Documents (n) tab Lists the document titles of the documents you selected to email.
 If you want to remove any documents from the email delivery, you can clear them at this tab.
 Basic Options tab What do you want to email?
-Select one of the following options, depending on whether you're viewing a results list or a specific document: Selected documents (n) - Select this to email all the documents you selected.
+Select one of the following options, depending on whether you're viewing a results list or a specific document: Full documents for selected results (n) - Select this to email all the documents you selected.
 Note: Select Include document attachments, where available to also include any attached documents associated with the items you are emailing.
 See How do I download, print, email, and send to Dropbox the document attachments associated with my results? for details.
-Document attachments only (where available) - If any documents you wan to email contain attachments, you can choose to email only those attachment (and not the related documents).
-Results list for "search term" - Select this to email the results list (not the documents themselves).
-Profile Suite Report or Verdict & Settlement Analyzer Report - Select this to email the full profile report.
-(Once you select this option, you must decide if you want to email just the charts and graphs, or if you want to email charts and graphs and the results list.)
-(Litigation Profile Suite or Verdict & Settleme Analyzer users only.)
+Attachments only for selected results, where available - If any documents you want to email contain attachments, you can choose to email only those attachments (and not the related documents). ■ The following results from your results list - Select this to email the results list (not the documents themselves), and then enter the specific results you want delivered.
+You can email up to 250 of the top 1,000 results. ■ Profile Suite Report or Verdict & Settlement Analyzer Report - Select this to email the full profile report.
+(Once you select this option, you must decide if you want to email just the charts and graphs, or if you want to email charts and graphs and the results list.
+If you choose to deliver the results list, you can select any number or combination of results up to 250 total.)
+(Litigation Profile Suite or Verdict & Settlement Analyzer users only.)
 Include document attachments, where available - If any of the documents you want to email contain attachments, you can include those attachments in the delivery.
-(If you want to email just attachments, select the Document attachments only option, above.)
+(If you want to email just attachments, select the Attachments only for selected results, where available option, above.)
 Document type Select the format in which you would like the documents to be emailed.
 Note: If you are emailing attachments, they will be delivered in their native format and the following options will not be applicable.
 Portable Document Format (.PDF) - Emails the documents in a single .pdf document.
-Files downloaded in .pdf format can be opened and viewed using a PDF viewer, such as Adobe ® Acrobat Reader.
+Files downloaded in .pdf format can be opened and viewed using a PDF viewer, such as Adobe® Acrobat Reader.
 (Acrobat Reader is an application that may be downloaded free if you do not already have it.)
-Microsoft Word-compatible (.DOCX) - Emails the documents in Microsoft Word 2007 format.
-WordPerfect-compatible (.WP) - Emails the document in WordPerfect- compatible format.
+Microsoft Word-compatible (.DOCX) - Emails the documents in Microsoft Word 2007 format.1

+- WordPerfect-compatible (.WP) Emails the document in WordPerfect-compatible format. - LexisNexis® CaseMap Emails the documents in LexisNexis® CaseMap format.